TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 12/Numbers 12.6.md

 ---

-And he said, Hear now my words: if there be a prophet among you, I Jehovah will make myself known unto him in a vision, I will speak with him in a dream.
+He said, "Hear now my words.
+If there is a prophet among you, I Yahweh will make myself known to him in a vision.
+I will speak with him in a dream.